F10rian/RL_Project/README.md

 <img src="images/Network.png" width="256">

 This is the Network architecture of our DQN.
 The terminolagy for Conv layers is Conv(Kernel size, Feature Maps Out), AdaptiveAvgPooling means a pooling from dimensions of [h, w, x] to [k, k, x] with k beeing the input of AadptiveAvgPooling.
+Input to the entwork is a representation of the env and output is the 7 possible actions (from which only 3 are used in this env).

 ### Using uv